nus-cs2103-AY2122S1/tp/docs/team/peiyuan.md

 Financial Advisor Smart Tracker (FAST) is a desktop application targeted at financial advisors, for them to keep track of their clients as contacts.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 12k LoC.
+It is written in Java, and has about 12 kLoC.

 ---